tamascsaba/jsconf-2024-presentation/slides/slides.md

 Árigatō Gozájmász

 Thank you all for listening!
-Remember, taking care of your health isn’t just a personal investment—it’s a professional one too.
 I’m happy to answer any questions you have.
 -->